Article By: David ‘Sunshine’ LaMay ‡ Edited By: Leanne Ridgeway

 Starting up the evening was the Massachusetts outfit Hate The Adversary.
 It’s hard for me to judge their style of deathcore because I’m simply not a fan of the genre.
 Plus, it was just their second actual club gig, and all things considered, they were a decent beginning for the night.

-It is with Waterford, NY’s Dirt Church that the night began to get interesting.
-I’d already heard their sludgecore-ish demo, and was prepared for another passive reaction of my part.
+It is with Waterford, NY’s Dirt Church that the night began to get interesting for me.
+I’d already heard their sludgecore-ish demo and was prepared for another passive reaction of my part.
 Nope.
 Instead, these sneaky devils worked the stage with confidence, all while delivering a cutting, Northeastern spin on Buzzov*en and EHG territory.
 A potent set, and hopefully indicative of where they will head in the studio from here on, as well.